Diversifying in a Shrinking World

 Simple formulas for foreign exposure lose luster.

-Turbulence in domestic stocks has exacerbated debate over how much foreign exposure a portfolio needs.
+As my colleague Christopher Davis pointed out in a recent Short Answer, turbulence in domestic stocks has exacerbated debate over how much foreign exposure a portfolio needs.
 A few decades back, it was simple.
 Investors dedicated a set percentage of their portfolio to foreign-domiciled firms and received proportionate exposure to foreign economies.
 Not anymore.
 Globalization has blurred the lines.
 A firm's address is no longer an accurate indicator of where it does the bulk of its business.

 A peek at the major benchmarks illustrates this point.
-Recent research estimates that nearly 45% of the S&P 500 Index's underlying revenue comes from outside the United States.
+As Chris noted, recent research estimates that nearly 45% of the S&P 500 Index's underlying revenue comes from outside the United States.
 Data is tougher to come by on the main foreign index, MCSI EAFE, but I piled through the footnotes of enough foreign annual reports to see that a similar global trend exists in that index as well.
 Just as many U.S. companies derive a big share of their revenues from overseas, so do foreign firms earn a big share of their profits from outside their home market.

 This trend got us thinking about the impact on investors.
 So, we dug into the financials and found that labeling firms domestic and foreign based on their domicile isn't always an accurate indicator of their economic reality.
 The effect on a portfolio can be meaningful, so investors need to dig beneath the surface to understand the true geographic makeup of the firms a fund holds.